 The Company estimated the likelihood of future revenues to determine the estimated contingent consideration.
-At January 31, 2016, the remaining contingent consideration was reassessed and the Company recorded a revaluation of contingent consideration of \$30,807 and \$96,359 for the three and six month periods ended April 30, 2016 respectively.
-At the end of the period, contingent consideration was transferred to accounts payable.
+During the second quarter of fiscal 2016, the actual amount of contingent consideration was determined, and the Company recorded a revaluation of contingent consideration of \$96,359 for the nine month period ended July 31, 2016.
+At the end of that period, contingent consideration was transferred to accounts payable.